 - Heat a large nonstick skillet to medium heat and melt a thin layer of butter in the pan.

 - Pour the batter in the center of your pan.
 I do this one pancake at a time to get clean circles!
 If you don’t care about that, pour as many as you can fit and flip easily.

 - Cook until your pancake can flip easily, about 3-4 minutes.

 - Flip and cook the other side for about 2 minutes.
 You’ll know your pancakes are done when they’re golden brown and cooked through.

-- Place on a plate and continue cooking the rest of the batter.
+- Place on a plate and while you continue cooking the rest of the batter.

-- Serving size is for 1 pancake if you make 12 pancakes from the batter.
+- Serving size is for 1 pancake, 1/12 of the pancake batter.

 ©Little Pine Low Carb.
 Content and photographs are copyright protected.
 Sharing of this recipe is both encouraged and appreciated.
 Copying and/or pasting full recipes to any social media/website/blod is strictly prohibited.

-Looking for more ways to satiate your protein powder pancakes cravings?
-Check out these tasty recipes, you may even consider adding protein powder to pancake mix recipes listed below!
+Looking for more ways to satiate your protein powder pancakes craving?
+Check out these tasty recipes, you may even consider adding protein powder to the pancake mix recipes listed below!